Logiqx/gps-details/docs/devices/coros/firmware/README.md

 The beta release 3.0706.0 appears to fix the issues between May and Aug 2024, but only on the APEX 2 and APEX 2 Pro.

-The VERTIX 2 + 2S are broken and have reverted back to the behavior of 3.040x.0 in May 2024.
+The VERTIX 2 + 2S are broken and have reverted back to the behaviour of 3.040x.0 in May 2024.

 |               | APEX Pro | VERTIX | APEX 2 | APEX 2 Pro | VERTIX 2 / 2S |
 | :------- | :--------: | :--------: | :--------: | :--------: | :--------: |